ns8inc/protect-sdk-php/public/en/platform/protect-sdk-php/configuration-documentation.md

 ### Example Configuration Manager Usages
 The Config Manager is explicitly designed for abstract usage.
+It is important to note that **values are shared across all instances of the Config Manager class statically** to permit easy access to these values throughout runtime - The first time this class is initialized or used, the `initConfiguration` method should be invoked to set-up environmental and base values.
 The following implementations are example usages of the Config Manager:

 JSON Sample For Examples
 ```json